istio-ecosystem/multi-mesh-examples/add_hoc_limited_trust/README.md

 # Ad-hoc limited-trust mesh federation

+***Works with Istio 1.2.5 only.
+There is a bug open to enable it in Istio 1.3.0 - https://github.com/istio/istio/issues/17112***

 This example uses the Istio [Bookinfo](https://istio.io/docs/examples/bookinfo/) application as an example for a mesh-federation approach.
 It lists the principles of the approach first, then the prerequisites for running the example,  instructions to _federate_ two meshes, and finally troubleshooting and cleanup instructions.